 - i.
 Requisition a general meeting of the shareholders, and if the Board does not call the meeting, the shareholder may call the meeting himself. - ii.
 Withhold consent and therefore prevent the holding of a meeting of the shareholders at shorter notice [the holding of an annual general meeting at shorter notice requires the consent of all the shareholders and the holding of any other meeting of the shareholders (an 'extraordinary general meeting') requires the consent of 95% of shareholders]. - iii.
 Before or upon the declaration of the result of voting on any resolution by a show of hands, he may demand a poll.
 A shareholder would be entitled to demand a poll even if he holds shares on which at least Rs.
-50,000 has been paid up. - iv.
-Requisition the JV Company to give notice of any resolution, which he intends to move and circulate to the members a statement with respect to the matter in the proposed resolution or any other business proposed to be dealt with. - Apply to the Central Government for appointment of directors to safeguard the interest of the JV Company its shareholders or the public interest.
+500,000 has been paid up. - iv.
+Requisition the JV Company to give notice of any resolution, which he intends to move and circulate to the members a statement with respect to the matter in the proposed resolution or any other business proposed to be dealt with.